hieupham7127/golinks/README.md

 # Go Links
-A browser extension for creating your personal URL shortcut.
+A browser extension for creating personal URL shortcuts.
 Available on Chrome and Firefox.

 ## Installation